 - 170. In this example, the third line support is shown to be part of the assurance activities, as the assumption is that the RPAS requires the third line support to be able to continue with its role and business requirement within a timely fashion.
 That is, there might be a reliance on third line support as part of the business continuity plan or there might be requirements to provide rapid prototyping for particular missions. - 171.
 The provider of the third line support might also have requirements placed upon them, such as its own certification status and handling requirements.
 If the third line support provider is providing the support specifically for the RPAS programme, then the provider might fall under the assurance activities of the RPAS. - 172.
 In this example, the fourth line support is out of the assurance activities, as it is assumed that there will be minimal interaction with the original equipment provider, from a security perspective.
 That is, the fourth line support could provide structural components and hardware, but there would be a reliance on the third line provider to ensure that no sensitive or classified data was sent to the fourth line support provider.
-There might also be a requirement to ensure the integrity of any hardware, firmware or software sent to third line support from the fourth line for viruses or ensuring that hard drives provided do not contain erroneous software that had been used for development but could jeopardise the security of operations.
+There might also be a requirement to ensure the integrity of any hardware, firmware or software sent to third line support from the fourth line support provider.
+An example of this might be the checking of software from fourth line for viruses or ensuring that hard drives provided do not contain erroneous software that had been used for development but could jeopardise the security of operations.